ArmSoM/documentation/docs/general-tutorial/flash-img.md

 :::tip Tips
 1. When you click Create, there will be a certain probability that an error message will be reported saying that it cannot be burned.
 You can close the error window and start creating again.
 If it still doesn't work, try formatting the SD card.
-2. The firmware downloaded from Baidu Netdisk needs to be decompressed before loading, and Windows PC needs to run the tool with administrator rights before it can be executed.
+2. The firmware downloaded from google drive needs to be decompressed before loading, and Windows PC needs to run the tool with administrator rights before it can be executed.
 :::

 ### 3.2.
 USB cable burning to eMMC